0-vortex/twitch-changelog-parser/README.md

 <p><a href="https://dev.twitch.tv/docs/embed/everything">Embedding Twitch: Everything</a>: For the <code class="highlighter-rouge">layout</code> parameter, changed the valid value from <code class="highlighter-rouge">video-and-chat</code> to <code class="highlighter-rouge">video-with-chat</code>.</p>

-<p>Twitch API v5: In “Which API Version Can You Use?” indicated that there is no scheduled deletion date for v5.</p>
+<p><a href="https://dev.twitch.tv/docs/v5">Twitch API v5</a>: In “Which API Version Can You Use?” indicated that there is no scheduled deletion date for v5.</p>

 ### 2018‑06‑07